St. John Ellis

 St John Ellis (3 October 1964 – 31 December 2005), also known by the nickname of "Singe", was an English professional rugby league footballer and coach who played primarily as a winger.

 Born in York, Ellis made his professional debut with his hometown club York in 1986.
-He joined Castleford (Heritage № 680) in 1989, where we won the Yorkshire Cup and Regal Trophy.
+He joined Castleford in 1989, where we won the Yorkshire Cup and Regal Trophy.
 He scored 97 tries in 175 appearances for Castleford, and earned three caps for Great Britain whilst playing for the club.
 After a brief spell in Australia with South Queensland Crushers, he returned to England and went on to play for Bradford Bulls, Halifax, Keighley Cougars and Hunslet before finishing his playing career at Doncaster Dragons.
 Ellis was appointed head coach at Doncaster in 1999 while still playing for the club, and remained in the role until his death in 2005.

 Background

 St John Ellis was born in York on 3 October 1964, his forename was reportedly inspired after his mother saw a news presenter with the same name on television.
 Ellis was born to a large family; he was one of nine brothers and also had six sisters.
 He grew up in Fulford and attended Fulford School.